Calendula on Drying Rack

 Why are some calendula flowers more orange than others?

-Flower color varies by cultivar.
-Deeper orange flowers typically yield more resin, which is where many of calendula’s medicinal compounds reside.
+Flower colour varies by cultivar.
+Deeper orange flowers typically yield more resin, which is where many of calendula's prized compounds reside.

 Where can I buy organic calendula flowers in bulk?